haddocking/haddocking.github.io/education/molmod/simulation.md

 pressure, and the potential and kinetic energies.
 Sometimes, the convergence of a simulation is also checked in terms of the root mean square deviation (RMSD) of the atomic coordinates of each frame against the initial structure and/or the average structure.
-Since this simulation is of a very small and flexbile peptide, it is expected that it does **not** converge, although there might be surprises!
+Since this simulation is of a very small and flexible peptide, it is expected that it does **not** converge, although there might be surprises!
 Finally, the occurrence of interactions between periodic images must be checked as well since, if these did occur, they might lead to artifacts in the simulation.